About Smart Shopping campaigns

 We recommend using a standard Shopping campaign with a maximize clicks bidding strategy to fulfill conversion and remarketing requirements.
 These requirements ensure that Google can deliver the performance you expect.
 If you do not have these requirements in place you will not be able to run a Smart Shopping campaign.

-Smart Shopping campaigns feature both Product Shopping ads and display ads (including remarketing ads and Similar Audiences), which are eligible to appear on the Google Search Network, Display Network, YouTube, and Gmail.
+Smart Shopping campaigns feature Product Shopping ads, Local Inventory ads, and display ads (including dynamic remarketing and dynamic prospecting), which are eligible to appear on the Google Search Network, Display Network, YouTube, and Gmail.

 Automated ad creation and placement means that your ads will appear in the ad spaces where they're relevant and that your bids will be set to maximize your conversion value.